McMorranLab/wsp_tools/docs/docsmd/docs.md

 >         ylabel=''
 >     )

-An extension of the matplotlib.axes.Axes class.
+An extension of the <code>matplotlib.axes.Axes</code> class.

 This class adds macros for 2d plotting that I commonly use.
-In particular, it’s easy to select only a window of your data to show, to add x-y axes, and to show the rgba version of a complex 2d array.
+In particular, it’s easy to select only a window of your data to show, to add x-y axes, to add an inset, and to show the rgba version of a complex 2d array.

 Typical usage: